-The Project Report approved by the JS serves as a basis for MA to transfer the ERDF co-financing to the LP account.
+The Project Report verified during 1st check (for 70% payment) and approved by the JS (for 30% payment) serves as a basis for MA to transfer the ERDF co-financing to the LP account.
 Payments will be done in two separate payments to the LP for costs reported via Project Report (timeline indicated in Table No. 11 above).